acend/kubernetes-basics-training/content/en/docs/introduction/yaml.md

 You can enclose strings in single or double-quotes or no quotes at all.
 YAML recognizes unquoted numerals as integers or floating point.

-The `cloud-native` item is an array with four element, each denoted by an opening dash.
+The `cloud-native` item is an array with four elements, each denoted by an opening dash.
 The elements in `cloud-native` are indented with two spaces.
 Indentation is how YAML denotes nesting.
 The number of spaces can vary from file to file, but tabs are not allowed.

-Finally `kubernetes` is a dictionary that contains a string `version`, a boolean `deployed` and an array `applications` where the item of the array contains two `string`s.
+Finally, `kubernetes` is a dictionary that contains a string `version`, a boolean `deployed` and an array `applications` where the item of the array contains two `string`s.

 YAML supports nesting of key-values, and mixing types.